-This may be something you would like to discuss with your GP.
-The outcome of this discussion might be that you are prescribed some short-term medication while you wait for a talking therapies referral.
-For many mental health difficulties taking prescribed medication alongside talking therapies is considered the best approach.
-However, it is certainly not necessary for you to be on medication to access talking therapies.
-If in doubt discuss with your GP in the first instance.
+This may be something that you would like to discuss with your GP prior to contacting Taking Therapies.
+The outcome of that meeting might be that you are recommended to try a prescription for medication whilst a referral is also made to the Taking Therapies service.
+For many mental health conditions both taking prescribed medication and engaging in talking therapy is considered the best approach; but it is certainly not necessary to be on medication to receive talking therapy support.
+If in doubt discuss this with your GP in the first instance.

 Our triage assessors are very experienced in managing these types of difficulties.
 If you mention this on your referral we will call you on the day to check that you can keep yourself safe, we will then provide you with some advice on how to help yourself in the short term.
 At referral or after triage we may decide to refer you to the CNWL Crisis service for further assessment and support.
 They are able to provide faster support and have a range of supports than can help you.
 After this they refer you back for talking therapies.
 However, we will not always make that referral, we may ask you to agree to a risk management plan, or complete a Safety Plan which can provide you with some guidance on how to help keep yourself safe.
 It is also a good idea to keep in close touch with your GP, we will always write to a GP if you have discussed risk issues with us.
 MIND also offer good services locally that can support people having these types of thoughts; please see the links below for supports that they can offer.